gabizelaa/gabizelaa/README.md

 ### 😎 About me:
 - I'm 19 years old and my goal is to become a Full-Stack developer
 - I'm studying ADS at FIAP
-- At the moment I'm focused on Java, through the Santander DIO Bootcamp
+- At the moment I'm focused on Java

 ### ⚡ Technologies: